Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 We are committed to providing the highest quality services to our members and to careful stewardship of our funding.
 We also believe that excellence and quality should be determined by external measurements, not simply by self-assessment.

 This is why we proactively seek audits from external organisations on the quality of our services and financial management.
-It is also why we value feedback from our members and other stakeholders so highly.
+We have achieved ISO 9001 and ISO 29990 certification.
+We also highly value feedback from our members and other stakeholders.Download QMS manual